nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.1.3.
 Edit module
 You can edit a module on Plannit using the `edit-module` command.
-This is useful when you want to add a module title when it is available, or make corrections due to an accidental typo in one of the modules, without having to delete the entire module with links and tasks, and recreating it.
+In this way, you can modify module titles and descriptions without having to delete and recreate the entire module, together with its associated links, tasks and contacts.

 This command will require an index and at least one of the following flags: